MERA-Evaluation/MERA/docs/dataset_cards/en/rucodeeval.md

 To calculate `pass@k`, `n ≥ k` solutions are generated for each problem and are run through test cases (we use n = 10 and k ≤ 10 and an average of 10 test cases per problem).
 Then, the number of the correct solutions is calculated (`c ≤ n`).
 The solution is considered to be correct if it passes all test cases.
 That means the result of running solutions on test cases should be equal to the correct answers (outputs) for one problem.
 Such an evaluation process yields an unbiased score.

 ### Human evaluation
-Dataset includes algorithmic problems that require knowledge of the Python programming language, which is too complex skill for an average annotator.
-All problems have strict solutions, therefore all human evaluation metrics are taken as `1.0`.
+The dataset includes algorithmic problems that require knowledge of the Python programming language, which is too complex for an average annotator.
+All problems have strict solutions, so all human evaluation metrics are taken as `1.0`.

 ## References